2021 Indigenous Pre-College Academy has been cancelled

 Empowering and Educating the Next Generation of Native Scholars

 University of Oregon is pleased to offer the Indigenous Pre-College Academy (IPCA).
 This summer academy aims to create a cohort of college-bound Indigenous students.
-Over the course of this eight-day program, the students will be acquainted with UO's campus, facilities, students, and staff.
+Over the course of this eight-day program, the students will be acquainted with the UO's campus, facilities, students, and staff.
 We hope to foster an early sense of comfortability on college campuses that will make the transition into higher education that much easier for our students.
-Students will stay in our new Kalapuya Ilihi residence hall and get first-hand experience living and learning on a college campus.
+Students will stay in our new Kalapuya Ilihi residence hall and experience living and learning on a college campus.

 The academy's classes and workshops will cover college prep, the admissions process, financial aid, navigating predominantly white institutions as a native scholar, professional development, health and wellness, cultural knowledge, and various academic areas.
 The ultimate goal for this academy is to help prepare our native students for college, offer them a chance to meet other youth from around the state and beyond, and build their academic confidence.
 Native students belong in spaces of higher education, and this program will offer them a chance to start claiming space NOW.

 - Financial aid and financial planning for college

 - Academic planning and finding your passions